-- Nurses who worked at the clinic had the skills, knowledge and experience to carry out their roles.
+- Nurses, including bank staff who covered short term absences at the clinic had the skills, knowledge and experience to carry out their roles.
 They had received specific training appropriate to their roles and could demonstrate how they stayed up to date.
-Senior nurses were supported to complete the Diploma in Travel Medicine, and to become a member of The Faculty of Travel Medicine. - The provider understood the learning needs of staff and provided protected time and training to meet them.
+Nurses were supported to complete the Diploma in Travel Medicine, and to become a member of The Faculty of Travel Medicine.
+We saw that the nurse responsible for the Monument clinic had successfully completed the MASTA Travel Foundation Course and had applied to undertake the Diploma in Travel Medicine course.
+We were also told that this nurse had recently achieved a MASTA Travel level 3 qualification in Education and Training. - The provider understood the learning needs of staff and provided protected time and training to meet them.
 Up to date records of skills, qualifications and training were maintained.
-Staff were encouraged and given opportunities to develop such as attendance at national conferences and study days.
-The nurse at the Ipswich clinic had presented their research findings at a national Faculty of Travel Medicine annual conference in October 2017. - The service provided staff with ongoing support.
+Staff were encouraged and given opportunities to develop such as attendance at national conferences and study days. - The service provided staff with ongoing support.
 This included an induction process, one-to-one meetings, appraisals, clinical supervision and support for revalidation. - New nurses received support for six weeks which included longer appointment times, protected time for learning and development and support from a nominated mentor.